 The erosion of TEK also contributes to the loss of genetic diversity in plants grown for food — genetic diversity that is crucial to efforts to engineer new seed varieties capable of withstanding the effects of climate change.
-(In an effort to save what is left, scientists built a “doomsday vault” for storing seeds from all over the world; unfortunately, the vault appears to be unable to withstand today’s weather, much less weather decades from now.)
+(In an effort to save what is left, scientists built a “doomsday vault” for storing seeds from all over the world; unfortunately, the vault appears to be unable to withstand even today’s weather.)

 The exportation of Western agricultural practices has likewise brought an expansion of commercial agriculture, with its heavily reliance on synthetic fertilizers, pesticides, “improved” seeds, and monoculture.
 That expansion has come at the expense of domestic home gardening and other traditional practices, which in the Global South have largely been the province of women and have been a crucial source of family nutrition, a backbone of social relationships and intergenerational knowledge-sharing, a form of empowerment vis-à-vis male relatives, and a reservoir of plant genetic diversity.
 The damage occasioned by the loss of such practices is incalculable, and not only because it makes all of us more vulnerable to the effects of climate disruption.

-5. Climate disruption has contributed to the mass migrations that have disproportionately affected Black and brown populations.
+5. Climate disruption has contributed to the mass migrations that have disproportionately affected Black, brown, and Indigenous populations.

 Climate disruption has played a significant, if underreported, role in recent mass migration crises — a phenomenon known as “climate migration.”
 Climate migration stems from hotter temperatures, food insecurity, and political conflict, particularly in countries of the Global South.
 As the Center for American Progress summarizes: